A system of first-order linear ODEs describes multiple coupled functions whose rates of change depend on each other. Written in matrix form:

 With and a suitable and , this is in standard form.

-This trick is important: it means we only need solution methods for first-order systems — higher-order ODEs are a special case.
+So we only need solution methods for first-order systems.
+Higher-order ODEs are a special case.

 Two-dimensional example